 Views in Angular Schedule component

-26 Sep 202324 minutes to read
+9 Oct 202524 minutes to read

-By default, Scheduler displays the calendar views such as day, week, work week, month and agenda.
+By default, the Scheduler displays calendar views such as day, week, work week, month, and agenda.

-Setting specific view on scheduler
+Setting a specific view on the Scheduler

 • Day